 - 1. Expenditures on property, plant and equipment also referred to as "Capital Expenditures" or "Capital Spending" or "Capital Investments". - 2.
 See Oil and Gas Advisory in the Advisories for additional information on production. - 3.
 Production per share is calculated based on the weighted average diluted shares outstanding in the period. - 4.
 Funds flow is a capital management measure.
 See Specified Financial Measures in the Advisories. - 5.
-Free funds flow is a non-GAAP financial measure.
-See Specified Financial Measures in the Advisories. - 6.
-The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 7.
-The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 8.
+The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 6.
+The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 7.
 Copies of the Company's credit agreements may be accessed through the SEDAR+ website (www.sedarplus.ca).